 She has received numerous awards, including the Distinguished Scientific Contribution Award of the American Psychological Association and the Gold Medal from the American Psychological Foundation Life Achievement in the Science of Psychology, Interamerican Psychologist Award for contributions to psychology as a science and profession in the Americas; and the Carolyn Wood Sherif Award for contributions to the psychology of women as scholar, mentor, teacher, and leader.
-She was also awarded an honorary doctoral degree from the University of Bern in Switzerland and Erasmus University, Rotterdam in the Netherlands.
+She was also awarded an honorary doctoral degrees from the University of Bern in Switzerland and Erasmus University, Rotterdam in the Netherlands.

 Women and Leadership.
 Eagly's book on gender and leadership, Through the Labyrinth: The Truth About How Women Become Leaders, was published in 2007 by Harvard Business School Press.
 Some of her findings appear in a 2007 article in Psychology of Women Quarterly, "Female leadership advantage and disadvantage: Resolving the contradictions" and a 2002 article in Psychological Review, "Role congruity theory of prejudice toward female leaders," co-authored with Steven Karau at Southern Illinois University at Carbondale.
-In a continuation of this work, she recently published a meta-analysis on stereotypes of leaders that focuses on the extent to which leadership roles are perceived in feminine or masculine terms and on differences in these perceptions between nations and across time periods.
+In 2011, she published a meta-analysis on stereotypes of leaders that focuses on the extent to which leadership roles are perceived in feminine or masculine terms and on differences in these perceptions between nations and across time periods.

 Stereotype Content.
 Another current project examines the content of stereotypes about social groups.
 This research tests the theory that stereotype content emerges from the characteristics of the social roles that are commonly occupied by members of social groups.

 Feminism and Psychology.
 Another emphasis of Eagly’s work is examining the relation between feminism and psychology, in particular the emergence of a large, diverse field of research pertaining to gender and women.
-She has explored the content and dissemination of this research and also recently completed a manuscript with Stephanie Riger of the University of Illinois at Chicago that addresses the relation between feminist methodological and epistemological critiques of psychology may be reflected in this research.Sshe recently published an article on the relation between feminism and the content of Psychological Science.
+She has explored the content and dissemination of this research and also recently completed a manuscript with Stephanie Riger of the University of Illinois at Chicago that addresses the relation between feminist methodological and epistemological critiques of psychology and contemporary psychological science